Tendonitis, Rotator Cuff Tears, and Shoulder Impingement

-Full thickness rotator cuff tears
+Full-thickness rotator cuff tears

 Question #3.
 Do you have a shoulder impingement?

 Shoulder impingement occurs when the rotator cuff muscles come into contact with structures surrounding the shoulder joint.
-Most commonly, this occurs between the tendon of supraspinatus and the acromion (which forms a bony arch above the tendon).
+Most commonly, this occurs between the tendon of the supraspinatus and the acromion (which forms a bony arch above the tendon).
 There is less than 1cm of space between these two structures- If the tendon comes into contact with the arch above it repeatedly, the friction from rubbing on it will create irritation and inflammation.
 This will then place the tendon into the cycle of tendinitis and tendinosis.